-The Tyrant and I are food explorers: we love discovering new heirloom seed varieties to grow in our garden.
+The Tyrant and I are food explorers.
+We love discovering new heirloom seed varieties and unusual edible plants to grow in our garden.
 We also enjoy exploring cuisines from other cultures.

 A few years ago, we were in a Middle Eastern grocery store seeing what unusual foods we could get our hands on when we spied bags of roasted seeds that looked oddly familiar.
 There wasn’t a single English word on the label, but our suspicions were confirmed when we asked the shopkeeper what they were.
 “Roasted watermelon seeds,” he said.
 “Very good.”